 Yes.
-Anyone over that age needs to purchase a ticket ($5).
+Anyone over that age needs to purchase a ticket ($5 online, $10 at the gate).
 Kids will also need to be in the company of a parent or adult guardian at all times.
 We have to adhere to a capacity limit and every body on the site counts towards that total.

 When do tickets go on sale?

-Tickets for Le Festival are not sold online.
+Tickets for Le Festival will go online very soon.
 You will be able to purchase your tickets at our two entries, one located near the Wheel of Brisbane and one located near QPAC.

 Tickets for the Opening Night on Friday Night will be soon available to purchase online.

 Exhibitors, Food & Markets at Le Festival.

 For more information about exhibitors, food & markets, please refer to the French Market page.